| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

-After Prince Nicholas' death in 1790, Haydn at fifty-eight went on to achieve superstar status as a freelance composer.
+After Prince Nicholas' death in 1790, Haydn, at age fifty-eight, went on to achieve superstar status as a freelance composer.
 Once a uniformed servant, he was now rich and wined and dined by the aristocracy.

 Haydn was a prolific composer.
 However, nobody knows exactly how many works he wrote.
-Many eighteenth century publishers falsely attributed hundreds of counterfeits to Haydn because his name would sell music.
+Eighteenth century publishers falsely attributed hundreds of counterfeits to Haydn because his name sold music.
 Authenticated works include 106 symphonies, 25 operas, 68 string quartets, numerous other chamber works, overtures and concertos, 60 piano sonatas, 4 oratorios, solo song, Masses, cantatas and ceremonial music.

 Kaiserlied (Imperial hymn), Hob XXVIa:43 | Autograph Manuscript | Joseph Haydn